DLR-RM/RAFCON/doc/concepts.rst

 Concepts
 ========

-A state-machine in RAFCON consists of states connected with transitions.
+A state-machine in :ref:`RAFCON` consists of states connected with transitions.
 In addition to this logical flow, RAFCON introduces what is called a data flow.
 This allows data to be directly shared between states.